 A key concern in watermarking is its robustness against manipulation.
-Effective watermarks should remain intact even when content is transformed, compressed, or paraphrased.
-This is particularly important in digital rights management, piracy detection, and verifying content authenticity [10].
-However, sophisticated paraphrasing techniques, including adversarial attacks, threaten the integrity of watermarks by altering textual content while preserving its meaning [11][12].
-Watermarking in paraphrasing attacks refers to the technique of embedding hidden, traceable patterns within text generated by "Large Language Models" (LLMs) to identify and verify the origin of content, even after it has been rephrased.
+Effective watermarks should remain intact even when content is transformed. compressed, or paraphrased.
+This is particularly important in digital rights management, piracy detection, and verifying content authenticity.^[10] However, sophisticated paraphrasing techniques, including adversarial attacks, threaten the integrity of watermarks by altering textual content while preserving its meaning.^[11,12] Watermarking in paraphrasing attacks refers to the technique of embedding hidden, traceable patterns within text generated by "Large Language Models" (LLMs) to identify and verify the origin of content, even after it has been rephrased.
 As paraphrasing attacks involve rewording or restructuring original text to evade detection tools and conceal plagiarism, traditional watermarking methods often fail.
 To address this, advanced watermarking strategies are designed to be resilient against such attacks by encoding semantic or syntactic signals that remain intact despite rephrasing.
-These robust watermarks help in preserving content integrity, enabling authorship verification, and preventing the misuse of AIgenerated text in academic, journalistic, and content-driven domains [13][14].
-In order to determine if watermarked text can survive changes without losing its detectability, this study evaluates the Maryland Watermark's resilience to paraphrase attacks.
+These robust watermarks help in preserving content integrity, enabling authorship verification, and preventing the misuse of AI-generated text in academic, journalistic, and content-driven domains.^[13,14] To determine if watermarked text can survive changes without losing its detectability, this study evaluates Maryland Watermark's resilience to paraphrase attacks.
 The findings will provide insights into watermark durability and its effectiveness in combating AI-generated misinformation, including its potential role in mitigating phishing threats.

-A. Motivation and significance of this study
+Motivation and Significance of this Study

 Growing concerns about the integrity and detectability of AI-generated information, particularly in light of adversarial paraphrase strategies meant to avoid watermark detection, are the driving force behind this study.
-As AI-generated texts become increasingly prevalent, ensuring the robustness of watermarking methods like the Maryland Watermark is critical for accountability, copyright enforcement, and trust in digital content.
+As AIgenerated texts become increasingly prevalent, ensuring the robustness of watermarking methods like the Maryland watermark is critical for accountability, copyright enforcement, and trust in digital content.
 This research is significant as it not only evaluates the watermark's resilience against realistic and varied paraphrasing attacks but also provides practical insights into its limitations and strengths, guiding future developments in secure and tamper-resistant watermarking systems.
-The following summarization of this paper are:
+The following summary of this paper is:

-- Using a variety of models and datasets, the study offers a methodical, multi-stage approach to assess the Maryland Watermark's resilience against actual cyber-attacks. - It introduces and compares three distinct types of paraphrasing attacks-paragraph-level, sentence-level, and word-level-demonstrating their varying impacts on watermark detectability, text quality, and semantic fidelity. - The study explores the effect of recursive paraphrasing, revealing that while initial iterations degrade detection performance, further iterations lead to partial recovery, indicating diminishing returns in such evasion strategies. - Detailed performance metrics (z-score, TPR, FPR, cosine similarity, and perplexity) provide empirical evidence on how each attack influences watermark robustness, fluency, and semantic coherence. - The results validate that the Maryland Watermark is highly resilient to word-level substitutions but moderately vulnerable to sophisticated paraphrasing, offering insights into the trade-off between watermark durability and semantic preservation.
+- Using a variety of models and datasets, the study offers a methodical, multi-stage approach to assess the Maryland Watermark's resilience against actual cyber-attacks. - It introduces and compares three distinct types of paraphrasing attacks - paragraphlevel, sentence-level, and word-level - demonstrating their varying impacts on watermark detectability, text quality, and semantic fidelity. - The study explores the effect of recursive paraphrasing, revealing that while initial iterations degrade detection performance, further iterations lead to partial recovery, indicating diminishing returns in such evasion strategies. - Detailed performance metrics (z-score, truepositive rate [TPR], FPR, cosine similarity, and perplexity) provide empirical evidence on how each attack influences watermark robustness, fluency, and semantic coherence. - The results validate that the Maryland watermark is highly resilient to word-level substitutions but moderately vulnerable to sophisticated paraphrasing, offering insights into the trade-off between watermark durability and semantic preservation.

-The following paper are organized as: Section II provide the literature review, methodology with each step discussed in Section III, results and discussion of given methodology evaluated in Section IV, Conclusion and future work discussed in Section V.
+The following paper is organized as: Section II provides the literature review, methodology with each step discussed in Section III, results and discussion of given methodology evaluated in Section IV, and conclusion and future work discussed in Section V.

-II.
 LITERATURE REVIEWS